StarpTech/ghconfig/README.md

 Managing Workflow and Dependabot files can be in organizations very exhausting because there is no way to apply changes in a batch.

-- You need to adjust your compatibility matrix from `13.x` to `14.x` on 50 Repositories?
+- You need to adjust your compatibility matrix from `13.x` to `14.x` on 50 repositories?
-- You want to standardize your CI?
+- You want to standardize your CI by managing all workflows in a single repository?

 No problem, `ghconfig` helps you to automate such tasks.
 You have two options: